 Keeping Communities Connected and People Informed

-"TEDDY" OUT2NEWS PET OF THE WEEK
+"BRADY" OUT2NEWS PET OF THE WEEK

 Would you like your pet to be the Out2News "Pet of the Week?"

 Just send us your pet's name & photo to: email@example.com and we will notify you by email when they have been selected.

 Miles Grant Country Club Host Hobe Sound Chamber of Commerce January Monthly Breakfast

 Hobe Sound – On Thursday, January 13, 2022 The Hobe Sound Chamber of Commerce had their first breakfast of the year at Miles Grant Golf & Country Club.
 The event was well attended with approximately 80 attendees.
 Breakfast was served by staff of the country club.
 Miles Grant is located at: 5101 SE Miles Grant Road in Stuart.
 For more information contact them at:772.286.2220.